-This fuss-free guide offers comprehensive insight into what debt consolidation loans are, who they’re suited to and the small print that goes with them, so that you can make an informed decision regarding your personal finances.
+This fuss-free guide offers insight on what debt consolidation loans are, who they’re suited to and the small print that goes alongside them, so that you can make an informed decision when it comes to managing your personal finances.

 What is a debt consolidation loan?

-However, it’s important to be aware of the two basic types of consolidation loans on the market: secured and unsecured:
+It’s important to be aware of the two basic types of consolidation loan available on the market – secured and unsecured:

 - Secured debt consolidation loans are typically given to individuals looking to borrow a large amount of money, or for those with low credit ratings.
-These types of loans are secured against one of your assets – typically your home – and if you’re unable to repay the loan, these are potentially at risk of repossession
+These types of loans are secured against one of your valuable assets – typically your home or car – and if you’re unable to repay the loan, they become at risk of repossession

 - Unsecured debt consolidation loans aren’t secured against personal assets and are usually offered to individuals borrowing smaller amounts, or those deemed low-risk in terms of missing payments.
 The most common types of unsecured loan are personal loans, credit card loans and personal loans